Legionnaires' disease: Prevention

 An effective water safety plan also covers such matters as training, record-keeping, communication among staff, contingency plans, and management responsibilities.
 The format and content of the plan may be prescribed by public health laws or regulations.
 To inform the water safety plan, the undertaking of a site specific legionella risk assessment is often recommended in the first instance.
-The legionella risk assessment identifies the hazards, the level of risk they pose and provides recommendations of control measures to put place within the overarching water safety plan.
+The legionella risk assessment identifies the hazards, the level of risk they pose and provides recommendations of control measures to put in place within the overarching water safety plan.

 Treatment

 Effective antibiotics include most macrolides, tetracyclines, ketolides, and quinolones.
 Legionella spp. multiply within the cell, so any effective treatment must have excellent intracellular penetration.
 Current treatments of choice are the respiratory tract quinolones (levofloxacin, moxifloxacin, gemifloxacin) or newer macrolides (azithromycin, clarithromycin, roxithromycin).
 The antibiotics used most frequently have been levofloxacin, doxycycline, and azithromycin.

 Macrolides (azithromycin) are used in all age groups, while tetracyclines (doxycycline) are prescribed for children above the age of 12 and quinolones (levofloxacin) above the age of 18.
 Rifampicin can be used in combination with a quinolone or macrolide.
 Whether rifampicin is an effective antibiotic to take for treatment is uncertain.
 The Infectious Diseases Society of America does not recommend the use of rifampicin with added regimens.
 Tetracyclines and erythromycin led to improved outcomes compared to other antibiotics in the original American Legion outbreak.
 These antibiotics are effective because they have excellent intracellular penetration in Legionella-infected cells.
 The recommended treatment is 5–10 days of levofloxacin or 3–5 days of azithromycin, but in people who are immunocompromised, have severe disease, or other pre-existing health conditions, longer antibiotic use may be necessary.
 During outbreaks, prophylactic antibiotics have been used to prevent Legionnaires' disease in high-risk individuals who have possibly been exposed.

 The mortality at the original American Legion convention in 1976 was high (29 deaths in 182 infected individuals) because the antibiotics used (including penicillins, cephalosporins, and aminoglycosides) had poor intracellular penetration.
 Mortality has plunged to less than 5% if therapy is started quickly.
 Delay in giving the appropriate antibiotic leads to higher mortality.